 Welding together thick sections of stainless steel or non-ferrous metals is the most common use for this method.
 It is also an arc-welding process that uses a tungsten electrode to produce the weld.
 This process is much more time consuming than the other three and much more complex, too.

 With plenty of experience in all of these welding techniques, graduates will see many doors open to them when they begin looking for a career.
 Welders often seek jobs in manufacturing, commercial construction, mining, agriculture, wholesale trade and repair and maintenance, but graduates are able to take their newfound skills wherever they’d like.
-If you are ready to learn more about taking a step forward into the realm of welding, check out Lincoln’s welding technology program in East Windsor, Connecticut; Denver, Colorado; or Grand Prairie, Texas.
+If you are ready to learn more about taking a step forward into the realm of welding, check out Lincoln’s welding technology program in East Windsor, Connecticut; Denver, Colorado; Grand Prairie, Texas; Indianapolis, Indiana; and Nashville, Tennessee.